Board of Directors

 Chief Executive, The Social Enterprise Loan Fund

 Mike joined TSELF in 2004, and was previously employed by NatWest at executive level.
 Originally called the Local Investment Fund, TSELF was set up as a registered charity in 1994 to provide loan finance for charities and organisations with a charitable purpose, with the aim of overcoming the funding gap often experienced by social enterprises.
-Loans have been made to around 200 community enterprises with the total amount lent being approximately £9m.
-These community enterprises are based in the five English Regions where TSELF has been able to provide dedicated staff to develop the business.
-Funding has come from a number of sources, including the government, the RDA’s and several banks.
-TSELF was a founder member of CDFA and the Adventure Capital Fund.
-Mike has a lifelong commitment to charities and social enterprises; he was a board member of King’s Cross SRB for seven years and is now on the boards of CDFA and Adventure Capital Fund.
+TSELF was a founder member of the CDFA and is now part of Big Issue Invest.
+Mike has a lifelong commitment to charities and social enterprises; he was a board member of King’s Cross SRB and the Adventure Capital Fund.

 Jonathan Diggines (CDFA Chair)